-Grouper Moon is a collaborative conservation program between the Reef Environmental Education Foundation (REEF) and the Cayman Islands Department of the Environment (CIDOE) studying Nassau grouper (Epinephelus striatus) - a social and ecological corner stone of the Caribbean's coral reefs.
-Historically, Nassau grouper represented one of the Caribbean's most economically important fisheries.
+Grouper Moon is a collaborative conservation program between Reef Environmental Education Foundation (REEF) and Cayman Islands Department of the Environment (CIDOE) studying Nassau Grouper (Epinephelus striatus) - a social and ecological cornerstone of the Caribbean's coral reefs.
+Historically, Nassau Grouper represented one of the Caribbean's most economically important fisheries.
 Unfortunately, due to intense harvest on spawning aggregations, populations have dwindled to a fraction of their historic numbers.
-The species became one of the first Caribbean reef fish to be listed as endangered by the International Union for the Conservation of Nature (IUCN) and the species is listed under the US Endangered Species Act.
+The species became one of the first Caribbean reef fish to be listed as endangered by the International Union for the Conservation of Nature (IUCN) and the species is candidate listed under the US Endangered Species Act.

-Normally solitary and territorial, during the winter full moons grouper travel, sometimes over great distances, and congregate together to spawn.
+Normally solitary and territorial, during the winter full moons grouper travel, sometimes over great distances, and "group" together to spawn.
 About fifty of these spawning aggregation sites have been recorded in different places throughout the Caribbean.
 Historically, once discovered, grouper aggregation sites have become synonymous with fisherman aggregation sites.
-Due to the timing and site fidelity of the spawning aggregations and the ease with which these fish-which are normally solitary-can be caught while congregating by the hundreds and thousands to spawn, one-third to one-half of the known Caribbean aggregation sites are now inactive.
-The Cayman Islands used to be home to five Nassau grouper spawning sites.
+Due to the timing and site fidelity of the spawning aggregations and the ease with which these relative loners can be caught while congregating by the hundreds and thousands to spawn, one-third to one-half of the known Caribbean aggregation sites are now inactive.
+The Cayman Islands used to be home to five Nassau Grouper (Epinephelus striatus) spawning sites.
 Today, four of these sites are dormant or depleted.
 But one site, on the west end of Little Cayman Island, is home to one of the last great reproductive populations of this endangered species.
 In 2003, the Cayman Islands government issued an 8-year ban on fishing at all known aggregation sites in order to protect the Little Cayman aggregation and to allow the historical sites to recover.

-In the winter of 2002, REEF launched a groundbreaking expedition to the Cayman Islands - the Grouper Moon Project.
-The Project's objectives were to observe the Nassau grouper spawning aggregation off the western tip of Little Cayman, and to develop a protocol for monitoring their numbers and activity at the site.
+In the Winter of 2002, REEF launched a groundbreaking expedition to the Cayman Islands - the Grouper Moon Project.
+The Project's objectives were to observe the Nassau Grouper spawning aggregation off the western tip of Little Cayman, and to develop a protocol for monitoring their numbers and activity at the site.
 For two weeks, a team of divers from REEF and the Cayman Islands Department of Environment visited the aggregation site and nearby reefs.
-Since that first year, REEF and the CIDOE have coordinated annual efforts to monitor and study the Little Cayman Nassau grouper aggregation.
-The project has expanded to study the historical aggregation sites on Grand Cayman and Cayman Brac, and has grown in scope to include an ambitious acoustic tagging project, juvenile habitat research, genetic studies, and a current drifter project to understand how currents and other oceanographic conditions affect grouper larvae recruitment.
+Since that first year, REEF and CIDOE have coordinated annual efforts to monitor and study the Little Cayman Nassau Grouper aggregation.
+The project has expanded to study the historical aggregation sites on Grand Cayman and Cayman Brac, and has grown in scope to include an ambitious acoustic tagging research project, juvenile habitat and genetics studies, and a current drifter project to understand where the grouper larvae travel.
 Results have been published in the scientific literature.